 Dear Son’s food behavior seems to be highly motivated by what Dear Mom ate when she was pregnant.
 Dear Son does not like those items much that Dear Mom did not eat regularly when Dear Son was being cooked inside the tummy. 🙂 He is currently four.
 We have been trying to give him varieties of food since he was one.
 However, we are not focusing much on varieties of food lately.
-This post is to remind ourselves about the six types of food children would need on a daily basis.
+This post is to remind ourselves about the six classes of food and their sources.
+Children need most of the food types on a daily basis.

 Water is something that we do not keep track of as a daily intake but it is one of the most crucial ones.
 Water builds the transportation system of the body.
 It carries nutrients from one part of the body to another.
 We have observed that Dear Son poops at least once in every 24 hours only if he drinks enough water. 🙂 Water removes waste products from the body.

 Along with regular water, other sources of water are soup, watermelon, cucumber, and juicy fruits.
 It is not essential that we drink filtered or bottled water.
 Some communities add fluoride in water.
 Such water is good for children to prevent cavity.
 Bottled water does not contain fluoride.
 Filtering the tap water will limit the fluoride intake.
 This is why some pediatric dentists recommend tap water for children.
 We are blessed that fluoride is present naturally in El Paso’s water.
 Therefore, it is better to drink the tap water in El Paso than to drink bottled water or filtered water. 🙂